 Back in 1987, March was declared Women’s History Month in the US.
 Since then, people across the country have used the month to recognize and celebrate women’s contributions to history, culture, and society.

 During Women’s History Month, women are also recognized worldwide on March 8th, International Women’s Day.
 Every year, International Women’s Day embraces a new theme.
-This year’s theme is Choose to Challenge—which encourages people to forge women’s equality and break the bias in our communities, workplaces, schools, colleges, and universities.
+This year’s theme is #BreakTheBias—which encourages people to forge women’s equality and break the bias in our communities, workplaces, schools, colleges, and universities.

-To prevent gender inequality in the workplace and support employees who identify as women, it’s crucial for companies to recognize both Women’s History Month and International Women’s Day—especially since the COVID-19 pandemic has had a highly disproportionate effect on women.
+To prevent gender inequality in the workplace and support female employees, it’s crucial for companies to recognize both Women’s History Month and International Women’s Day.

 So throughout the month of March, how can you recognize the women at your company?

-Here are 5 ways Namely is celebrating Women’s History Month and International Women’s Day virtually:
+Here are 5 ways you can celebrate Women’s History Month and International Women’s Day virtually:

-To take this recognition a step further, you can also host a Career Progression Panel to spotlight a few #SHeroes.
-During this session, each woman will take other employees through their career journeys, before and at Namely.
-By sharing their stories, these #SHeroes will help foster connection, allyship, and women empowerment within our organization.
+To take this recognition a step further, you can also host a Career Progression Panel to spotlight a few of your #SHeroes.
+During this session, each woman can take other employees through their career journeys, before and at your company.
+By sharing their stories, these #SHeroes can help foster connection, allyship, and women empowerment within your organization.

-To take a deeper dive into the conversations affecting women, WomenIN will be conducting virtual breakout sessions for employees.
+To take a deeper dive into the conversations affecting women, you can conduct virtual breakout sessions for employees.
 For example, WomenIN has hosted sessions in the past that discuss topics such as white feminism and its harm to BIPOCs.
-The employees hosting these sessions will provide attendees with a few resources to read, listen, and watch before the discussion so that everyone can be prepared to explore the topic.
+Before these sessions, you can provide attendees with a few resources to read, listen, and watch so that everyone can be prepared to explore the topic.

 Of course Women’s History Month is about the celebration of women—but it’s also about education.
-Similar to the breakout sessions, the leaders of Namely’s Diversity & Inclusion Group (DiveIN) and other ERGs have partnered with each other to share educational resources with the rest of our organization.
-For example, as Equal Pay Day, which is on March 24th, these employees across the organization will be posting information about the pay disparity between men, women, and BIPOCs.
-They’ll also highlight how everyone can help make a difference in reducing the pay gap.
+At Namely, the leaders of our Diversity & Inclusion Group (DiveIN) and other ERGs have partnered with each other to share educational resources with the rest of our organization.
+For example, as Equal Pay Day approaches, you can post information about the pay disparity between men, women, and BIPOCs.
+These resources can also highlight how everyone can help make a difference in reducing the pay gap.

-5. Striving to Make a Change in the Workplace
+5. Strive to Make a Change in the Workplace